googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 ![A PaintLinearGradient used as a compositing mask is a leaf node in the graph but does not add a distinct visual element.](images/colr_gradient_mask.png)

-**Figure 5.51 Graph with a leaf node that isn’t a distinct visual element.**
+**Figure 5.51 Graph with a leaf node that isn’t a distinct visual element**

 Thus, the generalization that can be made regarding the relationship between the number of layers and the nature of the graph is that the number of distinct